thechandanbhagat/group-code/README.md

 - **Automatic Scanning**: Automatically detects code groups in your workspace
 - **Status Bar Integration**: Quick access to code groups from the VS Code status bar
 - **External Folder Support**: Scan code in folders outside your current workspace
-- **Intelligent Code Completion**: Get smart suggestions for @group tags and existing group names
+- **Smart Code Completion**: Get intelligent suggestions for @group tags and existing group names
-- **Smart File Filtering**: Automatically respects .gitignore patterns and common ignore rules
+- **Git-Aware Scanning**: Automatically respects .gitignore patterns and common ignore rules
+- **Inline Documentation**: See where each code group is used while typing
+- **Block Comment Support**: Improved detection of groups in block comments across all languages
+- **Performance Optimizations**: Smart file filtering and efficient workspace scanning

 ## Installation